keimochizuki/hsv/README.md

 These lines present an overall properties of the input video such as duration, pixel resolution, bit rate and frame rate.
-For instance, as mentioned above, you can see that the frame rate (fps) of the input video in this example was 30.30 frames/s.
+For instance, you can see that the frame rate (fps, frames per second) of the input video in this example was 30.30 as mentioned above.

 ### Stream mapping